firehawkvfx/firehawk/README.md

 apt-get install libxext-6
 apt-get install libgl1-mesa-6

+note: the last two weren't available per the thinkbox docs.  using these instead apt-get install libxext6 apt-get install libgl1-mesa-dev

 Installed software and package notes:
 AWS CLI with your access credentials
 Terraform 0.11.11
 Installations of Deadline 10 repository, database, and RCS

+in ubuntu vm on site:
 For launcher setup (during client setup), dont tick any boxes to launch the slave when launcher starts, or to install it as a daemon- This vm wont be used as a render node.

 Deadline RCS on port 8080